zamborg/lowercaseLabs/raggar/README.md

 ## Why RAGGAR?

-I mean I texted some friends about calling it GARRAG because thats more similar to the order of operations, but `RAGGAR` seemed like the name of a creature from Star Wars.
+I mean I texted some friends (thx Olivia) about calling it GARRAG because thats more similar to the order of operations, but `RAGGAR` seemed like the name of a creature from Star Wars.
 RAGGAR also lives within my vision of the future where segmented "mini-intelligence-machines" (that one might call AI agents) ingest information, perform tasks, and trigger eachother, all to accomplish a unified goal.

 You can imagine that RAGGAR is a system of two agents.
 A generation agent, and a retrival agent.
 The generation agent's job is to ingest queries and return document search terms.
 The retrieval agent's job is to ingest documents and return some result (TBD... you would make this obv).